 We know that it’s always easier to write a great press release when you’ve got something to model it on.

-Below you’ll find two examples of book press releases, plus I’ve provided links to a bunch more to give you samples of many different kinds of press releases that an author, publisher, or publicist could create.
+Below you’ll find two examples of book press releases, plus I’ve provided links to a bunch more to give you examples of many different kinds of press releases that an author, publisher, or publicist could create.

 Example Book Press Release – New Book Release